Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Experiments and Results

 \subsection{Experimental settings}

-In this section, we design experiments on multiple datasets to evaluate our method and compare with other baseline methods.
-The experiments involve uncertainty estimation and OOD detection.
+To evaluate our method and compare with other existing methods, we conduct experiments on multiple datasets.
+There are two tasks involved in the experiments: the uncertainty estimation task and the OOD detection task.

+To obtain the ground-truth OOD data, we synthesize OOD data by adding Gaussian noise to the baseline data (ID data), as \textbf{Sec~\ref{NCP}} described.
+The baseline data are from FashionMNIST, MNIS, CIFAR10 and SVHN.
+Three levels of Gaussian noise ($\mu=0$, $\sigma = \sigma_0, \sigma_1, \sigma_2$) are generated to represent three levels of uncertainty in OOD data.
+The detailed settings of the baseline ID data and the synthesized OOD data are in \textbf{Appendix A}.

+To replicate the OOD phenomenon in VAE models, we conduct the likelihood tests of ID and OOD data, following the experimental settings in~\cite{nalisnick2018deep} (Details are shown in \textbf{Appendix B}).
+Specifically, we train the traditional VAE on the training set (ID samples) and compute the likelihoods of 1000 random samples from the test set (including both ID samples and their corresponding OOD samples).
+We exhibit the histogram of the marginal likelihoods of the 1000 tests on VAE (\textbf{Fig~\ref{fig-A2}}).

-Firstly, we conduct experiments to generate OOD samples and evaluate the uncertainty estimation of VAE and INCPVAE on the different datasets (Please see details in \textbf{Appendix A}).
-For evaluation of uncertainty experiments (Details are presented in \textbf{Section~\ref{uer}}) , we train VAE and INCPVAE with the samples only from pure training sets, and then run inference process with testing samples with different level noise (See \textbf{Fig~\ref{figood}}).
-We quantify VAE and INCPVAE' uncertainty using ELBO metrics (See details in \textbf{Section~\ref{incpkl}}).
-In order to reliably estimate the uncertainty, we compute the likelihoods of traditional VAE and INCPVAE with 1000 random samples from the ID testing sets (See the results in \textbf{Fig~\ref{figuncertrain}}(a-d)).
+In the uncertainty estimation task 1, we set the standard deviation as the noise level to control the deviation of OOD data from the original data distribution.
+We run experiments on FashionMNIST, MNIST, CIFAR10, SVHN datasets, respectively.
+VAE and INCPVAE are trained with the data from the training sets, and then run the inference process with the test samples (OOD data with four levels of noise).
+The test samples are unseen by models during training process.
+We calculate the ELBO ratio of the traditional VAE and INCPVAE to estimate the uncertainty on these four datasets.
+The ELBO ratio is introduced in \textbf{Sec~\ref{incpkl}}.
+Both the ELBO ratio of traditional VAE and INCPVAE are calculated for 1000 random samples from the testing sets.
+We then compare the ELBO ratio from INCPVAE and VAE (\textbf{Fig~\ref{figuncertrain}}).

-Secondly, We follow the settings of~\cite{nalisnick2018deep} and conduct the following two experiments (Details are shown in \textbf{Appendix B}).
-We train the traditional VAE on the training set and compute the Likelihoods of 1000 random samples from the testing set of ID and their corresponding OOD samples.
-We exhibit the histogram of Likelihoods for each test (See \textbf{Fig~\ref{figuncertrain}}(e-h) ).
+\re{In the uncertainty estimation task 2, we train the model on FashionMNIST dataset, and compare the uncertainty estimation of INCPVAE and standard VAE on FashionMNIST (as ID data) and MNIST (as OOD data).
+This procedure tests whether the capability of uncertainty estimation in one specific data set can be transferred to another dataset.
+The results are showed in \textbf{Fig~\ref{figuncerfahion}}.}